-The Commission's Investigative Division will initially acknowledge receipt of a complaint; however, if the complained of matter is not within the Commission's jurisdiction or if the complaint lacks sufficient information, it will not be processed and the complainant will be notified of the deficiencies in the complaint.
-If a matter is to be investigated, the Commission's Investigative Division will initiate a preliminary investigation which must be either terminated or opened as a full investigation within 60 days.
-If a matter is opened as a full investigation, the complainant will be notified within 72 hours, and both the complainant and subject of the investigation (respondent) will be notified every 90 days thereafter of the status of the matter.
-The respondent must be notified prior to the initiation of a full investigation of the allegations against him/her.
+Upon receipt of a complaint, the Commission's Investigative Division will initially notify the complainant in writing to confirm the receipt of the complaint.
+In the event the complained of matter is not within the Commission's jurisdiction or if the complaint lacks sufficient information, the complainant will be notified of the deficiencies at that time.
+If a matter is to be investigated, the Commission's Investigative Division will initiate a preliminary inquiry which must be completed within 60 days.
+Upon conclusion of the preliminary inquiry, the matter will either be closed or the matter will be opened for a full investigation.
+If a matter is opened as a full investigation, the complainant will be notified within 72 hours, and both the complainant and subject of the investigation (respondent) will be notified every 90 days thereafter of the general status of the matter.
 If after a preliminary investigation the matter is terminated, both the complainant and the respondent will be notified.

 Once a full investigation has been initiated, and upon the conclusion of the field investigation, the respondent will be issued an Investigative Complaint/Findings Report containing the relevant findings of fact.
-The Investigative Complaint/Findings Report must be issued within 360 days of the initiation of the full investigation, and the respondent must file an Answer to said report within 30 days after its issuance.
-Following the issuance of the Investigative Complaint/ Findings Report, a respondent may choose to negotiate a settlement of the matter.
+The Investigative Complaint/Findings Report must be issued no later than within 360 days of the initiation of the full investigation.
+The respondent must file an Answer to said report within 30 days after its issuance.
+Following the issuance of the Investigative Complaint/Findings Report, a respondent may choose to negotiate a settlement of the matter.
 If a respondent chooses to challenge the allegations contained within the Investigative Complaint/Findings Report, the respondent will be afforded a full and fair opportunity to do so following the filing of an Answer.